• Skip to primary navigation

 The slow cooking process is all about evaporation.
 So it seems like a good idea to leave the lid off, but it's not!
 The lid is necessary to keep the apple butter hot enough for safety (bacteria grows below 140°F / 60°C).
 Removing the lid can lower the temperature by 20 degrees.

 With lower temperatures, the evaporation rate is slower too.
 So while it seems counter intuitive to leave the lid on, it helps speed up the process.
-(I know because I tested it for science, and it took 14 hours to fully evaporate).
+(I know because I tested it for science, and it took 14 hours to fully evaporate with the lid off).

 Steam does need to escape, however.
 There are a few ways to achieve that: